Home Heat Pump Guide

 An oversized heat pump may short-cycle (turn on and off frequently), which can interfere with defrost timing and reduce overall efficiency.

 A correctly sized heat pump runs steadily, has capacity headroom to handle defrost recovery, and maintains comfortable temperatures throughout.
 This is why a proper heat loss survey before installation is essential — not a rough estimate based on floor area.
+Read our installation guide for more on getting the sizing right.

 Use our heat pump calculator to get an initial idea of the right size for your home, and always insist on a room-by-room heat loss calculation from your installer.